pauldambra/pauldambra.github.io/_posts/2020-01-07-year-notes.md

 # Being a Principal Engineer

 I spent 2018 seconded into this role and 2019 officially in it.
 The teams I work with are achieving great things: reduced complexity, reduced cost, increased stability and throughput, and regularly deliver same day fixes (down from 10 days for simple fixes).
-But even two years in I find it hard to see the value I'm providing and unlearn a lot of the not-principal-engineer habits I'd worked hard to learn.
+[Check the Customer and Member section in this Co-op blog](https://digitalblog.coop.co.uk/2019/12/17/2019-highlights-theres-a-lot-to-be-proud-of/).
+But even two years in I find it hard to see the value I'm providing and to unlearn a lot of the not-principal-engineer habits I'd worked hard to learn.

 The biggest being...